americanstone/CompletableFutureExample/README.md

 # CompletableFutureExample
-some of CompletableFuture examples help me understand it
+my CompletableFuture playground to help me understand the chain and execution order

    the execution order conclusions: